v-fox/live_opensuse_hsf/README.md

 — many cd/dvd/bluray and whatever disk tools (because spinning media must die).
   cdrkit-cdrtools-compat and cdemu are included though
 — accessibility features (because I have no idea how to setup them right)
+  but there is `onboard` virtual keyboard
-— security hardening (because it requires strict and thorough testing in all usage scenarios which are manifold)
+— security hardening (because it requires strict and thorough testing
+  in all usage scenarios which are manifold)

 Notes: